amojarro/carrierseq/README.md

 Here we address this problem by employing carrier sequencing, a method to sequence low-input DNA by preparing the target DNA with a genomic carrier to achieve ideal library preparation and sequencing stoichiometry without amplification.
 We then use CarrierSeq, a sequence analysis workflow to identify the low-input target reads from the genomic carrier

 ### Methods
 CarrierSeq implements ```bwa-mem``` (Li, 2013) to first map all reads to the genomic carrier then extracts unmapped reads by using ```samtools``` (Li et al., 2009) and ```seqtk``` (Li, 2012).
 Thereafter, the user can define a quality score threshold and CarrierSeq proceeds to discard low-complexity reads with ```fqtrim``` (Pertea, 2015).
 This set of unmapped and filtered reads are labeled “reads of interest” and should theoretically comprise target reads and likely contamination.
 However, reads of interest may also include “high-quality noise reads” (HQNRs), defined as reads that satisfy quality score and complexity filters yet do not match to any database and disproportionately originate from specific channels.
 By treating reads as a Poisson arrival process, CarrierSeq models the expected reads of interest channel distribution and rejects data from channels exceeding a reads/channels threshold (xcrit).
-Reads of interest are then sorted in ```08_target_reads``` (reads/channel ≤ xcrit) or ```07_hqnrs``` (reads/channel > xcrit).
+Reads of interest are then sorted into ```08_target_reads``` (reads/channel ≤ xcrit) or ```07_hqnrs``` (reads/channel > xcrit).

 ## Requirements